 Due the explosion of Delta variant cases the Board of Directors has put all our activities – practice, visits, classes – on a one-month pause.

 We have a zero tolerance policy when it comes to risking our handlers or the vulnerable population with whom we work.

 We are proud to report that Petco Foundation has for FIVE YEARS years awarded us a Helping Heroes grant to fund team training!

 S.T.A.R.
 Team Training and Testing Plan

-- Be engaged and preparing for the Basic Qualification Test (Test Prep series – cost includes test) REGISTRATION FOR THE NEXT CYCLE STARTING SOON
+- Be engaged and preparing for the Basic Qualification Test Prep series – cost includes test) – 2020 cycle now underway.

 - Be a NOVICE S.T.A.R.
 TEAM – Has passed the basic qualification test, but is not ready for field work.
 (Program-Specific workshop series)